targ8practice/ICRPG_Unbound/COMBAT-CHECKS.md

 # COMBAT CHECKS & ATTEMPTS (HYBRID ROLLING)

-During combat, the player decides HOW they want to defend against the attack and roll the appropriate STAT against the TARGET (this is calla a DEFENSE check).
+During combat, the player decides HOW they want to defend against the attack and roll the appropriate STAT against the TARGET (this is called a DEFENSE check).
 As a GM you can decide if the roll is EASY or HARD (Usually LOOT will play a part in this or a Monster ability).

 If the player fails the roll, the GM will then either make the EFFORT roll to deal damage to the player(s) or have some other effect take place.
 Players can potentially reduce damage taken by an amount equal to their ARMOR Stat